RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-25-ansible-podman-containers-2.markdown

 5. insert awx_tasks container
 6. insert awx_web container

-Some of those containers need storage from host to survice updates and restarts, and pod needs to have port 80 (www) exposed from awx_web container.
-Pod get's created by command ```podman pod create awx``` and containers are inserted to awx pod by  ```podman run -dt --pod awx ...```, like you see from Brent's blog.
+Some of those containers need storage from host to survive updates and restarts, and pod needs to have port 80 (www) exposed from awx_web container.
+The pod get's created by command ```podman pod create awx``` and containers are inserted to awx pod by  ```podman run -dt --pod awx ...```, like you see from Brent's blog.

-I got all that done by running Ansible command module 6 times.
-But I find it way nicer to control such complicated stack by single kubernetes yaml configuration file instead.
+I got all that done by running the Ansible command module 6 times.
+But I find it way nicer to control such a complicated stack by single kubernetes yaml configuration file instead.

-I have based my Ansible playbooks on steps described in excellent Podman blogs by Brent Baude.
+I have based my Ansible playbooks on steps described in an excellent Podman blog by Brent Baude.
 See the first two links at the bottom.

 # Describing pod and containers in single yaml

-After reading Brent's second blog from list at bottom, I thought that's the way how I want to manage pods and containers.
-One clear yaml file which can be templated for ansible, and that file passed as parameter for systemd pod service file.
-That way it keeps clean and simple.
+After reading Brent's second blog from the list at bottom, I thought that's the way how I want to manage pods and containers.
+One clear yaml file which can be templated for ansible, and that file is passed as parameter for systemd pod service file.
+That way it keeps it clean and simple.

 Here is the architecture of running AWX in one pod, using separate containers for different services.

 ![awx-pod](/assets/images/awx-pod.png)

-Here's snipplet of my awx.yml defining the pod.
-Pay attention how you can define host mount points for persistent storage, and just keep listing containers with unique settings.
-There could be CPU/mem limits, privilege escalation and what ever variables you are used to set to any container.
+Here's the snippet of my awx.yml defining the pod.
+Pay attention how you can define host mount points for the persistent storage, and just keep listing containers with unique settings.
+There could be CPU/mem limits, privilege escalation and whatever variables you normally set for a container.

 ```
 {%raw%}